BillBrousalis/HTB-Uni-CTF-Writeups-Quals/arachnoid_heaven/README.md

 We get the classic menu with options to create, delete, view, and then ... obtain ?
-Reading the pseudocode in ida, everything looks as expected, with craft function using malloc to allocate chunks, delete freeing chunks and view letting us view the arachnoids and their corresponding **Code**, which is set to "Bad" uppon creation of the arachnoid, without the user having direct access to it., and since deleted arachnoids aren't taken into account in the view function, we can even view those as well.
+Reading the pseudocode in ida, everything looks as expected, with craft function using malloc to allocate chunks, delete freeing chunks and view letting us view the arachnoid names and their corresponding **Code**, which is set to "Bad" uppon creation of the arachnoid, without the user having direct access to it.
+Since deleted arachnoids aren't taken into account in the view function, we can even view those as well.

 Reading through the **obtain** function, we see this:
 ![alt text](https://github.com/BillBrousalis/htb_uni_ctf_writeups/blob/main/arachnoid_heaven/screenshots/arachnoid_win_func.png)

-It checks if the *Code* corresponding to a particular arachnoid is set to 'sp1d3y', and if so, it prints out the flag.
+It checks if the **Code** corresponding to a particular arachnoid is set to 'sp1d3y', and if so, it prints out the flag.
 Basically a win function.

 The user chooses the arachnoid index to obtain, and nothing is stopping us from